ONSdigital/tidysheet/CONTRIBUTING.md

-# Contributing to [Project Name]
+# Contributing to tidysheet

-Thank you for considering contributing to [Project Name]!
-We welcome contributions from everyone.
+Thank you for considering contributing to tidysheet!
+We welcome contributions from our colleagues in ONS.
 Here are some guidelines to help you get started.

 ## Code of Conduct